English

 The National Curriculum emphasises that pupils need to develop pleasure in reading, develop motivation to read and maintain a positive attitude towards reading.
 Indeed, much research suggests that reading for pleasure not only has educational benefits but also develops general knowledge, a better understanding of other cultures, social skills and decision making.
 Other research suggests that the benefits of reading are more likely to be felt when reading takes place through free choice.
 The outcomes of reading will occur more often and more strongly if reading is enjoyable in the first instance.
 This is why the ‘for pleasure’ element of reading for pleasure is so important.
 Reading is not just something that children should do in school; it needs to be an everyday part of our lives, something we choose to do at all ages.

-In addition to this, the school raises the profile of reading by organising author visits, running reading challenges and holding celebration events related to children’s reading.
-We also try to encourage adults to read to their children by regularly posting book recommendations and suggestions on our website and on Class Dojo.
+In addition to this, the school raises the profile of reading by organising author visits, running reading challenges and holding celebration events such as World Book Day.

-Please click on the link below to take you to the 'Reading for Pleasure' page where your child can add a book recommendation.
+Please click on the link below to take you to the 'Reading for Pleasure' page.

 Early Reading at St Michael’s School